khngrlyz/customer-churn-prediction/README.md

 - Run hyperparameter tuning on XGBoost
 - Save the best model to `models/`

-Takes about 3-4 minutes on my machine (8-core CPU).

 **Note**: You can set `COMPARE_BASELINES = False` in the script to skip baseline comparison and reduce training time to ~2-3 minutes.